-There are almost 100 ghats (places with steps leading down to the water) along the Ganges River in Varanasi.
+There are almost 100 ghats—places with steps leading down to the water—along the holy Ganges River in Varanasi.
 The main group contains around 25 of them, and it extends from Assi Ghat north to Raj Ghat.
-The ghats are primarily used for bathing and puja rituals (worship), but there are two (Manikarnika and Harishchandra ghats) where cremations are solely performed.
-Many of the ghats were constructed when Varanasi was substantially rebuilt under the Maratha Empire in the 1700s.
-They are either privately owned, or have special significance in Hindu mythology.
+The ghats date back to the 14th century but most were rebuilt, along with Varanasi, in the 18th century by Maratha rulers.
+They are either privately owned or have special significance in Hindu mythology, and are primarily used for bathing and Hindu religious rituals.
+However, there are two ghats (Manikarnika and Harishchandra) where cremations are solely performed.

-A highly recommended, although touristy, thing to do is take a dawn boat ride along the river from Dasaswamedh Ghat to Harishchandra Ghat.
-A walk along the Varanasi ghats is also fascinating experience (although do be prepared for filth and to be hassled by vendors).
+A highly recommended, albeit touristy, thing to do is take a dawn boat ride along the river from Dashashwamedh Ghat (the main ghat).
+A walk along the Varanasi ghats is also a fascinating experience, although do be prepared for some filth and to be hassled by vendors.
 If you're feeling a bit daunted and would prefer to be accompanied by a guide, go on this riverside walking tour offered by Varanasi Magic.

-You'll find Assi Ghat where the Ganges River meets the river Assi.
-It's located at the extreme southern end of the city, and hence it's not as crowded and chaotic as some of the other ghats.
-However, it is an important ghat for Hindus.
-Pilgrims bathe there before worshiping Lord Shiva, in the form of huge lingam under a nearby pipal tree.
-There are quite a few interesting shops and decent cafes (head to Vaatika Cafe for pasta and pizza with a great outlook) in the area.
-The ghat is a popular place for long-staying travelers.
-Dasaswamedh Ghat is a 30 minute walk away, along the ghats.
+You'll find Assi Ghat where the Ganges River meets the Assi River at the extreme southern end of the city.
+This spacious and easily accessible ghat isn't as crowded as some of the other ghats.
+However, it is a pilgrimage place for Hindus, who bathe there before worshiping Lord Shiva in the form of a huge lingam under a pipal tree.
+The area has some trendy boutiques and cafes (head to Vaatika Cafe for great pasta and pizza with a bonus outlook), making it a popular spot for long-staying travelers.
+A Ganga aarti ceremony is also held at the ghat.
+Dashashwamedh Ghat is a 30-minute walk north along the ghats.

 Chet Singh Ghat

 Chet Singh Ghat has quite a bit of historical importance.
-It was the site of the 18th century battle between Maharaja Chet Singh, who ruled Varanasi, and the British.
-Chet Singh built a small fortress at the ghat but unfortunately he was defeated by the British, who captured the fort and imprisoned him in it.
-Apparently, he managed to escape using a rope made of turbans.
+It was the site of the 18th century battle between Maharaja Chet Singh (who ruled Varanasi) and the British.
+Chet Singh had constructed a small fort at the ghat but unfortunately the British defeated him.
+They captured the fort and imprisoned him in it.
+It's said he managed to escape using a rope made of turbans!

-Another very old Varanasi ghat, Man Mandir Ghat is notable for its exquisite Rajput architecture.
-Rajput Maharajah Man Singh of Jaipur built his palace there in 1600.
+Another very old Varanasi ghat, Man Mandir Ghat is notable for its ornate Rajput architecture.
+Rajput king Man Singh of Jaipur built his palace there in 1600.
 An additional attraction, the observatory, was added in the 1730s by Sawai Jai Singh II.
 The astronomical instruments are still in good condition and it's possible to take a look at them.
-Head up to the spacious terrace for fabulous views of both banks of the Ganges River.
+Head up to the spacious terrace for fabulous views across the Ganges River.

-Scindhia Ghat is quite a picturesque and peaceful place, with none of the grimness of nearby Manikarnika Ghat (the burning ghat).
-Of particular interest is the partially submerged Shiva Temple at the water's edge.
+Scindia Ghat is quite a picturesque and peaceful place, with none of the grimness of nearby Manikarnika Ghat (the burning ghat).
+Of particular interest is the partially submerged Shiva temple at the water's edge.
 It sunk during the construction of the ghat in 1830.
 The narrow maze of alleyways above the ghat hides a number of Varanasi's important temples.
-This area is called Sidha Kshetra and it attracts plenty of pilgrims.
+This area is called Siddha Kshetra and it attracts plenty of pilgrims.